 How to buy buildings insurance?

-Buildings insurance is compulsory if you have a mortgage, but you don’t need to buy it from your mortgage company.
+You need buildings insurance if you have a mortgage, but you do not have to buy it from your mortgage company.

-You can buy buildings insurance as a standalone policy, or as part of a combined policy including buildings and contents insurance.
-You should compare buildings insurance or buildings and contents insurance quotes from different companies to get the best deal.
+You can buy buildings insurance as policy on its own. or as a combined policy of buildings and contents insurance.
+To get the best deal, compare stand alone and combined policy quotes from different companies.

 How much does buildings insurance cost?

-When you apply for a buildings insurance quote the insurer will ask you for information about your property and use this information to calculate a premium.
+When you apply for a buildings insurance quote the insurer will ask you about your property.
+They'll use this information to calculate a premium.

 To get a quote you’ll need to know: